 - Provide specific guidance on completing new hire activities remotely and securely.

-- Make sure your new hire signs up for MIT’s virtual benefits orientation.
+- Make sure your new hire signs up for an MIT Benefits Orientation.

 - Send new hires IT hardware.
 Be sure to confirm the shipping address and phone number.
 Order computers and other necessary hardware well ahead of the start date.
 Confirm they have received all necessary equipment for their work and ask your IT department to assist with setup as necessary.